nomankaleemromane/NorthStar-DBA-Coursework/README.md

 - The cleaned files preserve the same record counts as the raw files.
 - Raw data includes missing values and inconsistent zone naming, which are part of the data quality challenge.
-- The repository is designed to support a coursework report where every technical output should be interpreted in business terms.
+- The documentation reflects the notebook file paths and workflows used in the repository.